omrfrkcpr/Best-Football-Players-2023/README.md

 ## Problem Statement

-- Our company has recently started on a project that aims to create a responsive website for a local dental clinic.
+- Our company has recently started on a project that aims to create a responsive vote page for the best football player in 2024.
 So you and your colleagues have started to work on the project.

 ## Project Skeleton

 ```
-Dental_Clinic_Page (folder)
+Best-Football-Players-2024 (folder)
 |
 |----readme.md
 |----assets